stashed/elasticsearch/docs/elasticsearch.md

 elasticsearch.kubedb.com/sample-elasticsearch created
 ```

-KubeDB will deploy a Elasticsearch database according to the above specification.
+KubeDB will deploy an Elasticsearch database according to the above specification.
 It will also create the necessary secrets and services to access the database.

 Let's check if the database is ready to use,